Food Processing Conveyor Belt Inspection Checklist

 Failure risk: Pathogen growth, audit failure, regulatory action

-Underside & returnway cleanliness — Inspect the belt underside and return path for product buildup, biofilm, or debris accumulation.
-These hidden areas are primary pathogen harborage sites.
+Underside and returnway cleanliness — Inspect the belt underside and return path for product buildup, biofilm, or debris accumulation.
+These hidden areas are primary pathogen harborage sites and are frequently missed because they require deliberate inspection effort outside the normal line of sight.

-Frame & support structure — Check conveyor frame, legs, and supports for product accumulation, standing water, or corrosion that could transfer contaminants to the belt.
+Frame and support structure — Check conveyor frame, legs, and supports for product accumulation, standing water, or corrosion that could transfer contaminants to the belt.
+Frame harborage is the number two cited finding in FDA FSMA inspections of conveyor systems.

-Chemical residue check — Verify no cleaning chemical residue remains on belt contact surfaces after sanitation.
-Chemical residue transfers to product and causes indirect contamination.
+Chemical residue check — Verify no cleaning chemical remains on belt contact surfaces after sanitation.
+Chemical residue transfers to product and causes indirect contamination that is extremely difficult to detect without systematic post-sanitation verification as part of every shift startup protocol.

 5 Warning Signs Your Conveyors Are About to Fail

 These are the early indicators that experienced technicians catch — and that untrained operators walk past every shift.
-If your inspection checklist doesn't specifically call these out, your team is missing them.
+If your inspection checklist does not specifically call these out, your team is missing them.

 Belt Edge Fraying